YourOriginal/UTSCSS/README.md

             print results in f-string format `

 In conclusion the script provides a reliable summary of the data provided and showed that the county Denver had the greatest turn out with Diana DeGette winning the election.
+Furthermore, the recyclability of this script can provide a great backbone for any future uses for similar analysis.